ayyappa-raja/AcopaFiori/readme.txt

 For more information and documentation of all template-app features, please refer to the SAPUI5 Demo Kit: https://sapui5.hana.ondemand.com/#docs/guide/a460a7348a6c431a8bd967ab9fb8d918.html

+After changes to WebIDE pushing back for the first commit
  #### Happy Development! ####